mirzaianov/shopping-list/README.md

 # A Simple Shopping List App

-The app alows to organize your shopping list in a simple and convenient way
+The app allows you to organize your shopping list in a simple and convenient way